 Control of breathing for physical training performance, overall workout recovery and stress mitigation is uniquely in our control.
 We have the ability to control our heart rate and general physical state by breathing in a systematic way.
 A deep, relaxing breath can help us unwind and engage our parasympathetic nervous system and take our recovery to where it is needed in the central nervous system.

 Breathing for Performance

 Whether you are performing a speech in front of a large group of spectators, running a marathon or lifting weights, you can improve your performance be learning breath techniques for those activities.
-By reducing shallow breathing and instead focusing on slower, deeper and steady inhales and exhales, you can actually reduce anxiety, fear, and be in a better state to fully engage recovery from stressful work as well as intense physical activity.
+By reducing shallow breathing and instead focusing on slower, deeper and steady inhales and exhales, you can reduce anxiety, fear and be in a better state to recover fully from stressful work as well as intense physical activity.

-Breathing can help you relax and re-engage the thinking part of the brain so you can focus on the immediate issue at hand.
-Learning to breathe for running can also make you faster with a lower heart rate, which can also make you better at any cardiovascular activity.
+Breathing can help you relax and reengage the thinking part of the brain so you can focus on the immediate issue at hand.
+Learning to breathe for running also can make you faster with a lower heart rate, which can make you better at any cardiovascular activity.